gtiosclub/rails-site/app/assets/tutorials/home.md

 ## Announcements
 Hey everyone, thanks for coming out to the second meeting on 9/6!
 We built the Guess the Number App and for some of you this was your first iOS App so thats pretty exciting!

-If you haven't join the [iOS Club Facebook page](https://www.facebook.com/groups/iosgatech).
+If you haven't joined the [iOS Club Facebook page](https://www.facebook.com/groups/iosgatech).
 Most of the information and annoucements will be on there!

 [https://www.facebook.com/groups/iosgatech](https://www.facebook.com/groups/iosgatech)